Robe pois suf·fer/ˈsəfər/

 “What you do serves as the proof of what you believe.”

 “There are leaders and there are those who lead.
 Leaders hold a position of power or authority.
 Those who lead inspire us.
 We follow those who lead not because we have to, but because we want to.
 We follow those who lead, not for them, but for ourselves.
-It’s those who start with catholic singles why, that have the ability to inspire those around them or, find others who inspire them.”
+It’s those who start with why, that have the ability to inspire those around them or, find others who inspire them.”

 The Why of Business